lcarlier/EasyMock/README.md

 	-o <directory>                 Output directory.

 	--cwd <directory>              Change to the directory passed on this parameter before running the parser.
+	                               Relative paths given to '-i' and '-o' will be taken from the path given to '--cwd'.

 	--mock-only <function>         Mock only the function specified in this parameter.